naditraining/Selenium-Tutotial/Day-5-Readme.md

     These are just a few basic tags and attributes in HTML.
 HTML offers a wide range of tags and attributes to structure and style content, and it is essential to understand their usage for creating well-formed and semantically meaningful web documents.

+## Basic automation principle

+  - Launch browser (create driver object)

+  - Locate the element (using the driver object and use find element methods (returns the webelment object)

+  - Do the action (use the web element object and call the necessary action methods)

+  - Eaplain the browser (window) and element level operations.